birdybro/MiSTer_jsonDB/README.md

 # MiSTer_jsonDB
 Just some json DB files for Downloader use.

-## All Jotego Cores without a Paywall
+## All Jotego Cores without a Paywall (Just a Test!
+I learned on this, will delete later most likely)

 All Jotego cores and MRA's without the ones that have a JTBeta.zip requirement (paywalled).
 Add this line to downloader.ini in `/media/fat/Scripts/`: